 Welcome to Villanova!

-We've provided a Quick Reference Guide to the University to help you get oriented to the campus.
+We've provided a Quick Reference Guide to the University to help you get oriented to many of our offices and services.

 Download the Villanova mobile app on any mobile device for an interactive campus map, people directory, dining information, and access to Villanova events, news, videos, and more.
-Visit http://m.villanova.edu/info/ for more information, and then head to the App Store on your mobile device and search for "Villanova".
+Visit UNIT's Villanova mobile app page for more information, and then head to the App Store on your mobile device and search for "Villanova".
 It's a free download.

 Full time non-exempt personnel are normally scheduled to work Monday through Friday, from 9 a.m. to 5 p.m., with a one-hour unpaid lunch break.
 Part Time employees are expected to work the schedule assigned by their supervisor; a lunch break may or may not be part of the schedule.
 Any questions regarding schedules are to be discussed with your immediate supervisor.
 You may be required as part of your job to work on Saturdays and/or Sundays, to have different starting times from week to week or day to day, or to be assigned irregular work hours or work weeks.
 Some departments may set the standard work schedule and/or overtime requirements to meet the special needs of that particular unit.

 Staff Identification Cards

 The Wildcard is the University’s identification card.
 All employees are required to obtain a Wildcard and to carry it with them while on campus, and produce it if requested by the proper authority.
 The first Wildcard is of no cost to the employee, but replacement cards may be subject to a fee.
 The Wildcard is the property of the University and must be returned upon termination of employment.
 For more information about the Wildcard, please visit their website.